Valdes-Tresanco-MS/gmx_MMPBSA/README.md

   -ct [TRJ [TRJ ...]]
 Input trajectories of the complex.
 Make sure the trajectory is fitted and
                          pbc have been removed.
-Allowed formats: *.xtc (recommended), *.trr, *.pdb (specify as many as you'd like). (default: None)
+Allowed formats: *.xtc (recommended), *.trr, *.pdb (specify as many as you'd like). (default: None) -cr <PDB File>        Complex Reference Structure file.
+This option is optional but recommended (Use the PDB file used to generate the topology in GROMACS).
+If not defined, the chains ID assignment (if the structure used in -cs does not have chain IDs) will be done automatically according to the structure (can generate inconsistencies). (default: None)

 Receptor:
   Receptor files and info that are needed to perform the calculation.
 If the receptor info is not